madeleineprak/News-Viewer/README.md

 # News-Viewer

 This is an app where you can scrape articles from [Hacker News](https://news.ycombinator.com/) and add your own personalized notes to it.
-Try the deployed version [here](https://fast-inlet-41689.herokuapp.com/).
+Try the deployed version here: [https://fast-inlet-41689.herokuapp.com/](https://fast-inlet-41689.herokuapp.com/).

 ## Technologies Used
 * Express